amrios/tdb-pancakes/README.md

 ## Components

-tdb-pancakes consists of two separate components, one to keep a local database of the questions and answers (scrapper), and the other to interact with Discord
+tdb-pancakes consists of two separate components, the Q/A scrapper and the Discord interactor.

 ### Scrapper/Indexer

+The Pancake bot uses OpenTDB to obtain its list of questions and answers (Q/A).
-OpenTDB provides an API, although it is only able to get a random set of questions and answers.
+While OpenTDB provides an API to retrieve Q/A, it is limited to only obtain a random set from what is available in its entire DB.
 This means we can't just simply query the API for a specific question and retrieve the answer.

-To solve this, a scrapper is needed to record the question and answer for each question.
-Our scrapper will query the API to retrieve the random set of questions, and check if it already exists in the database.
-If it doesn't, it will create a row with the question and answer.
+To solve this, a scrapper is needed to record every Q/A. The current implementation provides a solution, by querying the API to get these random Q/A and checking it if it already exists in the database.
+If it doesn't, it will create a new entry.

-In addition, the script also gets the question ID.
-The API also doesn't provide this, so another workaround is needed.
-For this, we use a user-facing webform from OpenTDB's website to provide us with the ID.
+In addition, we are also able to obtain the question ID through other methods; the API also doesn't provide the ID, but the frontend does.
+The current implementation is able to retrieve the ID by using the search feature in the frontend and entering it into the DB.

-Note that the scrapper is considerate with OpenTDB and delays each request.
+Note that the scrapper is considerate and delays each request.
-Currently, the indexer only stores the ID, question, and correct answer.
-By default, it only stores the hard questions.
+Currently, the indexer only stores the ID, question, and correct answer of hard questions.

 ### Bot